 Minor and Demat Account

-A minor can become a joint holder in the demat account.
-However, the demat account can also be opened in the name of the minor.
+A minor can become a joint holder in the Demat account.
+However, the Demat account can also be opened in the name of the minor.
 In that case, the guardians i.e. father or mother shall maintain such account.
 In addition, if the minor is not having his/her father, the mother shall act as the guardian.
 Furthermore, if the minor does not have parents, the court shall appoint a guardian.
 Therefore, the guardian shall operate the minor’s account until he becomes a major.

 About Nifty Trading Academy

 To become successful in the stock market, an individual must possess all the important knowledge.
-Opening a demat account is just the basic step.
-To help you gain knowledge, Nifty Trading Academy educates the beginners to become successful traders or investors with a different range of courses.
-We provide different training courses to the individuals that includes technical analysis of stock and much more.
+Opening a Demat account is just the basic step.
+To help you gain knowledge, Nifty Trading Academy educates beginners to become successful traders or investors with a different range of courses.
+We provide different training courses to the individuals that include technical analysis of stock and much more.
 In fact, with our courses, you will be able to take aright trading position in the market.
 Therefore, reach us to know more about our different stock market courses.
 You can contact us via email or phone.